-Table 1: Eligibility Criteria for Research Project 2
+For the success of this project, access to relevant trials and cohort data is crucial.
+In the event of data unavailability or sharing restrictions, we have contingency plans to ensure the project's progression.
+These include exploring alternative data sources such as the National Health Laboratory Service (NHLS), adjusting the study's scope, and utilising synthetic data if necessary.

 Managing bias

-Managing potential biases is critical to ensuring our study's integrity and robustness as outlined by the following strategy to .s.
+Managing potential biases is critical to ensuring our study's integrity and robustness as outlined by the following strategy .

 Primarily, our approach will involve carefully selecting health data sources, ensuring they meet established quality criteria and represent diverse demographic and geographic segments within our target cities of Johannesburg and Abidjan.
 This strategy will assist us in avoiding selection bias that could skew our findings [58].